-Upcoming highlights of 2018-2019 include a new production of La Bohème at Finger Lakes Opera, Beethoven’s 9th Symphony with the Geneseo Symphony Orchestra and Festival Singers, as well as a return to Spain where Maestro Floriano will lead the Geneseo Chamber Singers in concerts in Madrid, Burgos, Zaragoza, and Barcelona.
-Of a recent performance of Louise Farrenc’s Symphony No. 1 with the Rochester Chamber Orchestra, music critic David Raymond wrote… “Floriano and the RCO presented this rare piece splendidly and with such palpable enthusiasm that you'd think it had been in the musicians' repertoire for years.
+Upcoming highlights include a new production of The Barber of Seville at Finger Lakes Opera as well as an evening of Beethoven’s great choral works with the Geneseo Symphony Orchestra and Festival Singers.
+Recent seasons have seen Maestro Floriano a return to Europe where he led the Geneseo Chamber Singers in a concert tour of Spain and Portugal, as well as performances with the Rochester Chamber Orchestra.
+Of the RCO’s performance of Louise Farrenc’s Symphony No. 1., music critic David Raymond wrote… “Floriano and the RCO presented this rare piece splendidly and with such palpable enthusiasm that you'd think it had been in the musicians' repertoire for years.
 The tempos were well judged, and the music practically leapt into the Hochstein Performance Hall."

 Floriano is currently Chair of the Department of Music and Director of Choral Activities at the State University of New York at Geneseo where he received the coveted SUNY Chancellor's Award for Excellence in Scholarship and Creative Activity.
-Other conducting positions have included fellowships at the Aspen Summer Music Festival and the Oregon Bach Festival.
 Floriano and his wife, Joan, who is also a musician and performer, make their home in western New York.